How To Do Sirsasana?

 • Slowly raise your legs, keeping all your weight on your head and neck.

-• Use your core as much as possible to maintain resistance to turning forward or backwards.
+• Use your core as much as possible to maintain resistance to turning forward or backward.

 Because this asana is so challenging, it should only be attempted by advanced students.

 This is the classic Sirsasana.
 In this asana, the forearms are used to provide support for the head and make a firm base for the head.
+Headstand for beginners can improve balance, strengthen the core, and enhance overall body alignment with consistent practice.
 It is one of the first asana variations novices are taught.
 Here is how it is done:

 • From a kneeling position on the mat, interlace your fingers.
 Place your forearms shoulder-width apart on the floor.